Students complete a 15–20-page research paper in this class and learn to present an oral defense of their research.

 Research papers are typically required in high school and university courses and are often represented in numerous content areas.
-This is a great place to advance your research skills in order to prepare for internships, publications, and undergraduate research experiences.
+This is a great place to advance research skills in order to prepare for internships, publications, and undergraduate research experiences.
 Students can choose to write on topics of personal interest or use the paper in this course to meet requirements of other courses.
 Students will receive one round of individualized feedback prior to submitting a final paper as well as a grade and feedback on the final product.
 They will also practice presenting and discussing research in a digital academic conference on the last day of class.

 Each week includes both reading and writing assignments designed to scaffold students toward a successful written research paper and oral defense.
 We meet for live, one-hour classes each Friday, although students are welcome to view the recordings if they cannot attend synchronously.
 Steps on the scaffold include clarifying your audience and argument, evaluating biases and argument quality, and preparing to orally defend your research.